 You may actually be lucky.
 A house built in the 1950s can be easily and fairly inexpensively remodeled into a home that looks modern.
 The recent rise in popularity of many of the 1950s aesthetics makes it even easier to make these changes to your home.
 Learn why your older home is in vogue, and what projects you can do to bring your 1950s house into the modern age.

 “Midcentury modern style is so hot right now,” says Olga Adler, an interior designer who operates Olga Adler Interiors in Westport, Connecticut, and Delray Beach, Florida.

 The term is broad and can be used to describe design from the early 1930s to the late 1950s.
 Its signature is clean lines and natural forms, both in architecture and furniture.
 It spans several decorating trends, including the use of simple furniture lines with geometric patterns and bold splashes of color.

 Because midcentury modern style is simple, it’s also easy to turn into a neutral space if your taste is more traditional or more modern.
 But it’s likely, no matter your preferences, that your 1950s house could use some updates after decades of use and tinkering.

 In many cases, you may be getting rid of less-than-desirable updates made between the 1950s and now, including wallpaper borders, oak cabinets, heavy drapes and wall-to-wall carpeting.
 However, midcentury design has its own place in today’s decorating world, with geometric print wallpaper and Eames-style chairs as modern upgrades.

 Frederick Wilson, partner at Morgante-Wilson Architects in suburban Chicago, turned a client’s home into a space that says “I live here now.”
-His clients elected to turn their living, dining and family room, plus the kitchen, into one large open space that merges family room, dining room and kitchen, no living room needed.
+His clients elected to turn their living, dining and family room, plus the kitchen, into one large open space — no living room needed.
 They also replaced 2-foot windows with floor-to-ceiling glass and swapped out the traditional staircase for one with floating steel.
 Outside the home, they painted both the brick and the siding the same gray, adding black trim.